focus-editor/focus/LOG.md

 you can use the default shortcuts and maybe report the error in a dialog box, presuming this was user-error after manually editing the config.

 # DONE
++ Make sure the selection is correct when a buffer is refreshed
++ Refresh local search results when a buffer is refreshed
 + Fix the font unknown character glyph (try copying something from font-awesome)
 + Start lines and columns from 1
 + File watcher: make sure a rescan doesn't include binary files